zebo/zebo.github.io/_pages/services.md

 - Elsevier: Separation and Purification Technology (IF 8.1)
 - Elsevier: Information Processing & Management (IF 7.4)
 - Elsevier: Sustainable Futures (IF 3.3)
+- Elsevier: Informatics in Medicine Unlocked (IF 4.21)
 - Springer Nature: Scientific Reports (IF 4.3)
 - Springer: Quantum Machine Intelligence (IF 4.6)
 - Springer: The Journal of Supercomputing